-The crowd chant starts at a low rumbling level and slowly builds until everyone is on the same page.
-“Cheese!
-Cheese!
-Cheese!”
+The crowd starts chanting.
+A low rumble of voices at first.
+Slowly it builds until everyone is on the same page.
+“CHEESE!
+CHEESE!
+CHEESE!”

 They are calling for the release of the first roll of cheese from the top of Cooper’s Hill.
-Or perhaps simply expressing their love of cheese.
+Or perhaps they are simply expressing their love for cheese.
 It doesn’t really matter.

-Nerves are now jangling for the thousands of spectators lining the perimeter of the hill as well as those at the top, although probably not equally.
-Men at the top tentatively plan their descent, praying against broken limbs, perhaps knocking back a drink to embolden them.
+Nerves are now jangling for the thousands of spectators lining the perimeter of the hill as well as those at the top, but probably not equally.
+Men at the top tentatively plan their descent, pray for their limbs to remain intact.
 “Are they really going to do this?” an American voice at the barrier behind me asks.

 They’d better, since we’re all here.

-To reach Cooper’s Hill you climb a sub-hill from the village of Brockworth, around a two mile hike.
-There is no parking nearby on event day and police cut off the roads to non locals.
+To reach Cooper’s Hill you climb a sub-hill from the village of Brockworth, which is around a two mile hike.
+There is no parking nearby on event day and police cut off the roads to non-locals.
 From a dedicated pub car park you can either walk up via a scenic route of expansive fields with panoramic views across the region, or via tree-lined roads – one wide A-road followed by a small sequence of steep, narrow winding lanes.
-One of these passes an acupuncturist, but there are no osteopaths or chiropractors.
+One of these I note passes an acupuncturist, but there are no osteopaths or chiropractors.

 Overtaking a group of people on the walk up, I overhear one young woman.
-She speaks in a matter-of-fact west country accent not unlike Vicky Pollard from BBC comedy sketch show Little Britain.
+She speaks in a matter-of-fact west country accent.
 “I was paralysed from the waist down last year.
 They wouldn’t let me out the hospital for ages.”

 There is genuine anticipation on the walk up.
 I last attended around thirty years ago, so my memories are sketchy.
-We went with Dad’s new work colleagues after moving to the area sometime in the late 1980s and I dimly recall the steep walk back, but not much else .
+We went with Dad’s new work colleagues after moving to the area in the mid 1980s.

-When you round the final bend and are suddenly confronted by it, the almost vertical wall of green, there is an undeniable wow-factor.
+You round a final bend and are suddenly confronted by it, an almost vertical wall of green.
+There is an undeniable wow-factor.
 It’s similar to the sensation you might experience after first climbing a flight of concrete steps in a football stadium and looking down on a pristine lush green pitch.
-Woah, there it is.
+Woah.
+There it is.
 But of course this theatrical green canvas of grass is nowhere near flat and pristine.
 It is in fact the opposite of flat and pristine.

 Annual cheese rolling at Cooper’s Hill is a big spectacle locally, nationally and globally.
 This is despite it not being an official event – whatever that means.
-It’s reported that concerns about the event being too dangerous has recently led to it being held unofficially, rather than being backed by authorities.
+It’s reported that concerns about the event being too dangerous has led to it being held unofficially, rather than being backed by authorities.
 Such insanity could never be legally permitted in an age of health and safety regulations.
-On site a few lofty media platforms have been erected; there are professional photographers and videographers, a Netflix documentary is being made, other television networks from overseas are here, drones are flying.
+On the site, a few lofty media platforms have been erected; there are professional photographers and videographers, a Netflix documentary is being made, a Sky Sports News presenter I recognise from press conferences is here with a camera person, other television networks from overseas are here.
+A few drones buzz about overhead.
 Naturally in 2019, countless spectators point smartphones and cameras.